reemhd/News-API/README.md

 # News API

-## Information
+## About The Project

-This News API provides a REST API that enables users to search for and retrieve information on topics, articles, users, and comments.
+This News API provides a REST API that enables users to search for and retrieve information on topics, articles, users, and comments from a database.

 It is hosted on Render and can be viewed here: [NEWS API](https://backend-project-news-api.onrender.com/api/)